Bottle-Coders/EtherEvent/docs/docs/introduction.md

 -   **DataProtector Integration** 🔐: Integration with DataProtector to ensure the privacy and security of user data, including email and name information.

 -   **Secure Biometric Authentication** 🔒: Leveraging facial recognition technology, the project ensures that only the registered individual can check in.
 This feature is pivotal in eliminating "buddy punching" and unauthorized access.
+All the facial recognition verification are made on a offchain service, providing a secure calculation.

 -   **Real-Time Location Validation** 🌍: Incorporates GPS and geofencing technologies to validate the exact location of check-in, ensuring presence at the designated site, whether it's a workplace, classroom, or remote location.